lewixlabs/Pipoca/README.md

 > ./pipoca 24 10000000 > chaos.txt

 ## TODO
+- add alphanumeric chars
-Generating strings with threads
+- generate strings with threads

 ## Credits
-Pipoca is name given by my wife to popcorns: generating random words, I think popocorns remember this kind of chaos (I think it's a portuguese word, strange, mine is an Italian family 😄 )
+Pipoca is name given by my wife to popcorns; popcorns remember me this kind of chaos (generating random words) (I think it's a portuguese word, strange, mine is an Italian family 😄 )